lossanna/RestoreNet/Generated-synthesis-for-model-results.md

 Generated from ChatGPT-4o by giving it the summary output for models and asking it to interpret the results.
 See GitHub for previous versions.

+Responses have been corrected for only about half of this document, so later information might be wrong.
+Instead, see `ChatGPT-synthesis-for-model-results-2.0.md` for updated and correct responses.

 # Sonoran Desert
 ## 1. Overall desirable vs. weedy (all four models compared)